-Strider Brown, host of "Deer Tracks" each Monday at Noon (and host of the "Have a Nice Day Comedy Hour" each Tuesday night at eleven) was born in Manhattan and raised in New England.
+Strider Brown, host of "Deer Tracks" each Monday at Noon, was born in Manhattan and raised in New England.